Bareflank/hypervisor/README.md

 - Ubuntu 17.10+
 - Windows 10
 - Windows 7
+- UEFI (64bit)

 In the future, we would also like to support:
 - macOS
 - BSD
-- UEFI (currently under development)
 - ARM64 (currently under development)

 ## Motivation

-Most people think that hypervisors are meant to virtualize servers and provide a means to run Windows on a Mac, but there is a whole field of research where hypervisors are used without guest virtual machines.
+Most people think that hypervisors are meant to virtualize servers and provide a means to run Windows on a Mac, but there is a whole field of research where hypervisors are used, and in some cases even without guest virtual machines.
 Since a hypervisor is capable of controlling the host OS running underneath it (so called "ring -1"), hypervisors have been used for introspection, reverse engineering, anti-virus, containerization,